ando-shah/co2-oracle/README.md

 # Carbon Dioxide Oracle - CO2O

+## Abstract
+In order to prevent catastrophic destabilization of the planet’s climate system and to maintain the planet’s biosphere, human society must limit its greenhouse gas emissions before the global ‘carbon budget’ is exceeded.
+According to the Paris Agreement (PA), countries define their own contributions towards emissions and periodically revise these towards more ambitious targets, till such levels are achieved.
+Policymakers use climate policy instruments such as carbon taxes or offsets to create the incentives required, which require an accurate and consistent price for carbon.
+Today, carbon markets are highly fragmented and there is high variance in the prices set in different jurisdictions, ranging from less than $1 (in Mexico) to $119 (in Sweden) per ton of carbon dioxide.
+The reason for this large discrepancy is multidimensional and complex, but their effect is simple: an untrustworthy supply chain for one of the most important information goods in the world, carbon pricing.

+To this end, we have designed the decentralized infrastructure required to produce this pricing from diverse data-sources in realtime, an ongoing challenge in carbon pricing markets.
+Within this project we will develop the oracle infrastructure that can monitor, verify and report real-time climate variables from trusted sources, such as the global carbon dioxide concentration.
+Additionally, we will derive the carbon budget and immutably log both the outcomes (realtime co2 concentration and remaining budget) and the parameters that led to the outcome, rendering the whole supply chain transparent.
+This system will serve as a building block for a greater system that can derive carbon pricing in a similar manner.

+The carbon prices produced themselves act as a canonical or shadow price, by which other markets and actors can implement cap-and-trade, carbon taxation, or internal pricing strategies.

+## Objectives

+This project was originally developed during a UC Berkeley class, [CS294-177:DeFi](https://berkeley-defi.github.io/f21), in the fall of 2021.
+It was carried out with guidance from [Open Earth Foundation](https://openearth.org/)

 This project's goals are:

 - Deliver realtime carbon dioxide (CO2) concentration data, aggregated from National Oceanic and Atmospheric Administration’s (NOAA) Global Monitoring Lab, to any smart contract on the Ethereum network